 Many heterosexual men feel no animosity towards gay men.
 Kinsey noted that the men who were most bitterly opposed to gays often belonged to the social class with the highest occurrence of homosexual behaviour.
 A man who is bisexual has a choice.
 He can suppress his homosexual urges (no doubt believing such feelings are shameful) because he is also aroused by women.
 He may conclude that every man should be able to do the same.
 But around 4% of men are exclusively gay.
 They are only aroused by men.

-Some people insist that people choose to be gay as a kind of lifestyle choice.
-It’s understandable that women might think this way because they do not have a sex drive as men have.
-But men fully understand the strength of male sex drive that cannot be repressed by any punishment.
+Some people assume that people choose to be gay as a kind of lifestyle choice.
 It is ridiculous to suggest that men have made themselves victims of bigotry and persecution throughout history merely on a whim.
-This is one of the greatest crimes against humanity that has been perpetrated in the name of religious beliefs about the sanctity of vaginal intercourse.
-Women may use their family goals to justify sex but men’s sexual needs have little to do with creating a new life.
+It’s understandable that women might think this way but men fully understand the strength of male sex drive that cannot be repressed.
+Homophobia is largely down a certain kind of heterosexual man, who disrespects men (and women) for being a receiver of penetrative sex.
+This is one of the greatest crimes against humanity that has been perpetrated in the name of beliefs about the sanctity of vaginal intercourse.
+Women may use their family goals to justify sex but men’s sexual needs involve more than creating a new life.

 Young men (regardless of orientation) have disadvantages when it comes to being a good lover.
-They can only enjoy a few minutes of giving and receiving pleasure (through intercourse) before they are obliged to ejaculate.
-Young men ejaculate quickly due to youth and inexperience.
+They can only enjoy a few minutes of thrusting activity (through intercourse) before they are obliged to ejaculate.
+Young men ejaculate quickly due to a youthful responsiveness and inexperience.
 Experience helps with lead-ins and reduces awkwardness with a new lover.
-Experience helps us relax and generate a comfortable atmosphere for enjoying sexual pleasure.
-It teaches how we can suggest sexual activity and vary the pace.
-It teaches us what we enjoy ourselves and also what a lover may enjoy.
+Experience teaches us how to generate a comfortable atmosphere for enjoying sexual pleasure.
+We learn how we can suggest sexual activity and vary the pace.
+We learn what we enjoy ourselves and what a lover may enjoy.